 Figure 7: Current realisations of the abstract Cloud Management stack component

-Through this collaboration Resource Providers gradually develop and mature deployment and configuration profiles around common Cloud Management stacks as illustrated in Figure 7.
+Through this collaboration, Resource Providers gradually develop and mature deployment and configuration profiles around common Cloud Management stacks as illustrated in Figure 7.
 These profiles will be documented and shared as blueprints available to the public during PY4.

 EGI Collaboration Platform